 - Students, please note that if someone else’s phone is in YOUR possession, you will receive consequences (see below) as if it were your phone.

-- Ear buds/headphones are NOT TO BE WORN in class or anywhere on campus and if seen can and will be confiscated and not returned.
+- Ear buds/headphones are NOT permitted anywhere on campus and if seen can and will be confiscated and not returned.

 - Confiscation (if turned into the teacher)

 - In-School Suspension (if turned into administration but refused to turn into the teacher)

 - Out of School Suspension (Refusal to allow the cell phone to be confiscated and held until the appropriate Friday after school.)

 HAVE PHONES AND ALL OTHER ELECTRONIC DEVICES TURNED OFF AND PLACED OUT OF SIGHT AT ALL TIMES – NO EXCEPTIONS!!!